All comparisons

 Why Speakmac Is the Closest Replacement

 Speakmac is not trying to recreate every historical Dragon feature.
-It is built around the narrower job most Mac users actually care about: place the cursor where you want text, dictate, and keep moving.
+It is built around the narrower job most Mac users actually miss: place the cursor where you want text, dictate, and keep moving.

-It also covers more of the practical workflow than "simple hotkey dictation" suggests.
-In addition to live dictation, it supports configurable hotkeys, hands-free toggle mode, a floating live preview, dictation commands, custom words, snippets, regex cleanup rules, and optional privacy mode if you do not want local history kept.
+It also covers more of the practical workflow than "simple hotkey dictation" suggests: configurable hotkeys, hands-free toggle mode, a floating live preview, dictation commands, custom words, snippets, regex cleanup rules, and optional privacy mode if you do not want local history kept.
+Like old Dragon — and unlike most cloud subscription tools — the core dictation runs locally on your Mac after a one-time model download.

 That is enough for many people who are not really shopping for enterprise voice infrastructure.
-They are trying to get dependable Mac dictation back.
+They are trying to get dependable Mac dictation back, at $29 one-time for 1 Mac, or $49 for 2 Macs instead of a recurring bill.

 When Speakmac Is the Wrong Choice